Skip to Content

 • The Impact of Wood Type and Frequency of Use

 Different types of wood can affect the lifespan of your chainsaw chain.
-For instance, firewood that’s been on the ground often contains dust, dirt, and grit, rapidly wearing out the chain.
+For instance, firewood on the ground often contains dust, dirt, and grit, rapidly wearing out the chain.

 This is why such chains require more frequent sharpening.
 So, the type of wood being cut and the frequency of use significantly affects how often the chain needs to be sharpened.